African American History in Norfolk

 Attractions and Sites

 The lovingly restored Attucks Theatre– which in its heyday was the focal point of entertainment, business, and racial pride in Norfolk’s African American community, is once again a star on Norfolk’s cultural stage.
 The theatre was financed, designed and constructed by African American entrepreneurs in 1919.
 The theatre was designed by Harvey Johnson, an African American architect and was named in honor of Crispus Attucks, an African American who was the first patriot to lose his life in the Revolutionary War.

-Norfolk is also the home to the West Point Monument at Elmwood Cemetery.
-The memorial is a tribute to African American veterans of the Civil War and the Spanish-American War.
+Norfolk is also the home to the West Point Monument at West Point Cemetery within Elmwood Cemetery.
+The memorial is a tribute to African-American Union veterans of the Civil War and the Spanish-American War.
 The soldier depicted on the monument is Norfolk native Sgt.
 William H. Carney of the 54th Massachusetts Volunteer Regiment.
 Carney was the first black soldier to receive Medal of Honor for his bravery.
-Nearly 100 African American veterans are laid to rest in the West Point Cemetery -- this historic section of the once segregated Elmwood Cemetery.
+Nearly 100 African American veterans are laid to rest in the West Point Cemetery.

 Towering over the corner of Brambleton Avenue and Church Street, the 83-foot granite monument stands as a lasting tribute to Dr. Martin Luther King, Jr. and other slain civil rights leaders.
 The memorial conceived by Joseph A. Jordan, Jr., former Norfolk Councilman and General District Court Judge, is inscribed with quotations of Dr. King and contains a fountain at its base.

 Black History presents an opportunity to explore and reflect upon the cultures and communities of not just African Americans, but peoples of African descent around the world and those residing on the African continent.
 The Chrysler Museum has a number of artists from the African Diaspora in its permanent collection as well as in its changing exhibitions.